harshilp0103/FloodGuard-AI/README.md

 ## Why FloodGuard AI

-Floodguard AI aimes to address the critical need for flood awareness and prepardness in San Jose, a region that has been experience more rainfall each year.
+Floodguard AI aimes to address the critical need for flood awareness and prepardness in San Jose, a region that has been experiencing more rainfall each year.
 The project focuses on providing real-time flood related data and resources, empowering users to make informed decisions during flood events and enhancing community resilience.

 Key Features:
 - Real-time Flood Data: Offers users live updates on flooding locations through an interactive map, helping them identify and respond to flood-prone areas quickly.